 Find out more about the Bunurong / Boonwurrung peoples who are represented by two organisations namely the Bunurong Land Council Aboriginal Corporation www.bunuronglc.org and the Boon Wurrung Foundation www.boonwurrung.org

 In 2016, 0.5% of City of Maribyrnong's population was of Aboriginal and/or Torres Strait Islander descent compared to 0.5% in Greater Melbourne.

 Today, Aboriginal people live in every suburb of the City of Maribyrnong and many also come here to work and study, for worship and leisure, and to access a range of services and resources.

 Find out more about the Aboriginal and Torres Strait Islander population in the City of Maribyrnong on id community social atlas.

 Information on policy and programs, protocols and cultural awareness, key contacts, relevant local data, news and events are available on on the Maggollee website developed by Reconciliation Victoria.

 Our libraries hold a collection of items relating to Australia's Indigenous peoples and culture.
 These items are available for loan at Maribyrnong Libraries.

 “Still Here - a brief history of Aboriginal people in Melbourne's west” was produced in 1996 by the Melbourne Living Museum of the West

-To learn about Welcome to Country and Acknowledgement protocols visit Aboriginal Victoria website.
+To learn about Welcome to Country and Acknowledgement protocols visit Aboriginal Victoria's website.